-The internal assessor is responsible for assessing Tasks A and D using the grading descriptors provided in this assessment pack (Appendix 2).
+The internal assessor is responsible for assessing Tasks A, C(ii) and D using the grading descriptors provided in this assessment pack (Appendix 2).

-The internal assessor will also be responsible for ensuring the authenticity of the assessments for Tasks B(i), B(ii), B(iii) and C that requires submission to City & Guilds for external assessment.
+The internal assessor will also be responsible for ensuring the authenticity of the assessments for Tasks B(i), B(ii) and C(i) that requires submission to City & Guilds for external assessment.

 Tutors may be involved in the release/assignment of tasks to candidates.
-However, it is the role of the internal assessor to ensure that the assessments are undertaken as stipulated in this guidance and to make the final assessment decision for Tasks A and D.
+However, it is the role of the internal assessor to ensure that the assessments are undertaken as stipulated in this guidance, and to make the final assessment decision for Tasks A, C(ii) and D.